wegul/EDM/README.md

 ```
 The generated graphs are in _EDM/netsimu/results/_.
 Note that for _mixed\_*_ traces, the graph only include three groups because other two pure RREQ and pure WREQ are in _rreq\_result.csv_ and _wreq\_result.csv_, respectively.

 For convenience, averaged results of our submission is in _EDM/netsimu/results/golden.result_.
-Since the flow traces are randomly generated and ordered, there might be <10% difference.